Ruth Prawer Jhabvala: Personal life

 In 1951, Prawer married Cyrus Shavaksha Hormusji Jhabvala, an Indian Parsi architect and, later, head of the School of Planning and Architecture, New Delhi.
 The couple moved into a house in Delhi's Civil Lines where they raised three daughters: Ava, Firoza and Renana.
 In 1975, Jhabvala moved to New York and divided her time between India and the United States.
 In 1986, she became a naturalized citizen of the United States.

 Death

 Jhabvala died in her home in New York City on 3 April 2013 at the age of 85.
 James Ivory reported that her death was caused by complications from a pulmonary disorder.
-Reacting to her death, Merchant Ivory Productions noted that Jhabvala had "been a beloved member of the Merchant Ivory family since 1960, comprising one-third of our indomitable trifecta that included director James Ivory and the late producer Ismail Merchant" and that her death was "a significant loss to the global film community".
+Reacting to her death, Merchant Ivory Productions said that Jhabvala had "been a beloved member of the Merchant Ivory family since 1960, comprising one-third of our indomitable trifecta that included director James Ivory and the late producer Ismail Merchant" and that her death was "a significant loss to the global film community".